 KeyPEST is developed in the object-oriented language Python.
-As with other object-oriented language, the objects provided in Python provide an efficient and extensible means of organizing and designing a program elements.
-Python provides an extensive suite of modules, classes, exceptions, and other structures that can be readily used as building blocks for sophisticated programs, although new built-in modules are easily developed and integrated using other programming languages such as C++.
-Specifically, KeyPEST was developed using the PyQt framework 1.
-PyQt is a set of Python bindings for Nokia's Qt2 application framework, which runs on all platforms that are supported by Qt, including Microsoft Windows, MacOS\X and Linux.
-Qt is implemented in C++ and is fully object-oriented—it provides more than 600 classes, all with sensible defaults and useful functionality out of the box, and all able to be customized and subclassed to meet programmer requirements.
-PyQt was selected as a framework for the development of KeyPEST because it brings together the Qt C++ cross-platform application framework with the cross-platform interpreted language Python, providing the benefits of both languages and platforms.
+As with other object-oriented language, the objects provided in Python provide an efficient and extensible means of organizing and designing program elements.
+Python provides an extensive suite of modules, classes, exception handling, and other structures that can be readily used as building blocks for sophisticated programs, although new built-in modules are easily developed and integrated using Python and other programming languages.

-KeyPEST was developed by incorporating two main PyQt modules: 1) QtCore for file management; and, 2) QtGui for graphical user interface development.
-Specifically:

-The QtCore module contains the core non-GUI classes, including the event loop and Qt's signal and slot mechanism.
-It also includes platform independent abstractions for Unicode, threads, mapped files, shared memory, regular expressions, and user and application settings.

-The QtGui module contains the majority of the GUI classes.
-These include a number of table, tree and list classes based on the model-view-controller design pattern.
-Also provided is a sophisticated 2D canvas widget capable of storing thousands of items including ordinary widgets.

-KeyPEST Code Structure
+keyPEST was developed using classes to both store the data used by the program and to organize methods that perform the actions specified by the progeram.
+In this way, the main program file keyPEST.py is kept brief and relatively simple.
+The broadest actions of the program are outlined in this file with details contained in the module keyPESTdata.py.

+keyPEST also takes advantage of the exception handling built in to Python.
+In this way, traceback errors that are displayed by Python are replaced by error messages defined in keyPEST.
+This makes interpreting the errors easier for users in that the nature of the errors is tied to the input supplied by the user.
+While not every possible contingency can be covered by such an approach, many possible mistakes and inconsistencies are handled and listed for the user.KeyPEST Input Structure

+PEST and PEST++ input is translated by keyPEST from a user-supplied keyword ASCII text file, for presentation consistency given the file extension<casename>.kyp.
+The general structure of *.kyp input file consists of sections of input, where the basic element of input entry is the ” input block”.
+The input block structure is designed based on a subset of the JUPITER protocol (Banta et al. (2006)). keyPEST is considered loosely based on the design of Jupiter; the full JUPITER protocolwas not invoked in keyPEST due to memory and computational overhead that can be problematic for large and complicated data sets – those typically used in highly parameterized inversion.
+XML input is also supported in keyPEST (Appendix 3); although the examples here focus on the Jupiter-like input design that is most easily read by humans, all PEST and PEST++ inputs can be accessed through the XML input scheme detailed in Appendix 3.

-The general structure for input instructions is provided in a file called <casename>.kyp, which is made up of input block.
-The general input structure is designed on a subset of the JUPITER protocol (ref).
-The advantage of this protocol over XML or the previous input format for PEST is that annotations that are easily read by humans are part of the input protocol.
-The full JUPITER protocol, however, has memory and computational overhead that can become a problem for large and complicated data sets.
-The protocol used here, therefore, is simplified but should be easily recognizable to users of other JUPITER-compatible programs.
-The strategy for input is designed to use BLOCKS that are made up of either KEYWORDS for individual variables or TABLES for a series of data.
-The specification of whether a given block uses KEYWORDS or TABLES is preordained and the input blocks defined below indicate which is required.
+The strategy for keyPEST input is designed to use BLOCKS of ASCII text that are made up of either KEYWORDS for individual variables or TABLES for a series of data.
+The specification of whether a given block uses KEYWORDS or TABLES is predefined within keyPEST based on the type of data structure typically used to enter the data; the input BLOCKS defined below indicate which is required.
+TABLES, which often consist of long lists of observations or model parameters, can exist as ASCII text within the keyPEST *.kpy input file, or can be called from external Excel (*.xls; *.xlsx) or ASCII text files.
+Further details are discussed below.

 Blocks [Need to make examples PEST++ rather bgaPEST in next 4 subheadings]